reschrei1/docker-rancher-extra-catalogs/templates/usher/0/README.md

-## Rubygems-server
+## Usher Enterprise Server
-A rubygems server to host your own private gems
+A Usher security suite server to host your own identity access management

-Expose the port 9292 using your HAproxy to let the gem-server be accessible to the outer world
+Expose the port 9443, 2443, 1443, (9501) using your HAproxy to let the usher-server be accessible to the outer world

-The image is based on Geminabox: https://github.com/geminabox/geminabox For more auth options see https://github.com/geminabox/geminaboxwiki/Http-Basic-Auth